Houston Roundball Review MP3s: men's hoops

 Luther Head talks about losing Yao for 6 weeks and losing to the Clips

-Despite scoring 22 points, including a season-high five 3-pointers (5 for 8), Luther Head was not happy.
 Not only did the Rockets blow a 48 to 39 lead at halftime to the Los Angeles Clippers in a 98 to 93 loss, the worse news is Rockets center Yao Ming will miss at least six weeks with a fracture in his right knee.

-Luther said there's "...still no excuse..." for losing this game.
+Luther said there's "...still no excuse for losing this game."

 Ironically, the Rockets played well after Yao Ming's injury in the first quarter; however, the team defense completely collapsed in the second half as the Clippers scored 59 points on 66.7% (20 for 30) field goal shooting.